searchwork/nwt-reading/.github/pull_request_template.md

 ### Licensing

-**By submitting this pull request, I confirm that my contributions are made under the terms of the AGPL-3.0 license.**
+**I confirm that my contributions are licensed under the AGPL-3.0 License and do not infringe on any third-party intellectual property rights.**

 ### Checklist